 Exposure to air pollutants can have both immediate and long-term effects.
 Short-term exposure to elevated levels of PM2.5 and ozone can trigger breathing problems, increase the severity and occurrences of asthma attacks, trigger heart attacks and cause eye, nose and throat irritation for those at risk.
 Children, the elderly, pregnant women and those with pre-existing heart and lung conditions are most at risk from the harmful effects of poor air quality.

 Scientists believe that there are no safe levels of PM and ozone and being exposed to air pollution over the long-term (even at relatively low concentrations) can have even more significant and long lasting health effects.
 These health effects can include damage to lung tissues and the development of heart and other lung diseases, including chronic bronchitis, emphysema, pneumonia, and lung cancer as well as death.
 Long-term exposure to air pollutants such as PM2.5 has also been linked to pre-term births, low birth weight babies and acute respiratory infections and middle ear infections in children.

-The World Health Organization estimates that air pollution causes approximately 2 million premature deaths worldwide each year.
+The World Health Organization (WHO) estimates that air pollution causes over 4 million premature deaths worldwide each year.